markentier/markentier.tech/site/content/posts/2018/12/ruby-bundler-nokogiri-macos/index.md

 ## Nokogiri documentation

-If I also had consulted [the nokogiri documentation][ndoc] closely, I also would have got the hint earlier:
+If I had consulted [the nokogiri documentation][ndoc] at all, I also would have got the hint earlier:

 > Nokogiri will refuse to build against certain versions of libxml2, libxslt supplied with your operating system, and certain versions will cause mysterious problems.
 The compile scripts will warn you if you try to do this.